We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Latex foam is common in organic mattresses because it’s the only kind of foam that can be certified organic.
 Even better, a

-Reviewers overall are very happy with this mattress and say that it’s extremely comfortable and worth the investment.
-One reviewer says that the Trilux is very heavy, but that doesn’t outweigh its benefits.
+Overall, reviewers are very happy with this mattress and say that it’s extremely comfortable and worth the investment.
+One reviewer says that the Trilux is very heavy but that doesn’t outweigh its benefits.

 Other Naturepedic mattress collections